 Left unchecked, oxidative stress can contribute to a smorgasbord of health conditions and chronic diseases including diabetes, cancer, cardiovascular disease, Alzheimer’s, kidney disease, and more (2).
 “There’s a link between oxidative stress and just about every malady you can think of,” says Jeng.

-- Glutathione’s primary role is to fight against free radicals, which cause oxidative stress.
+- The primary role of glutathione is to fight against free radicals, which cause oxidative stress.

-- Oxidative stress can contribute to chronic diseases including diabetes, cancer, cardiovascular disease, Alzheimer’s, and kidney disease.
+- Oxidative damage can contribute to chronic diseases including diabetes, cancer, cardiovascular disease, Alzheimer’s, and kidney disease.

 Glutathione is an antioxidant.
 And the main job of any antioxidant is to neutralize free radicals and stop them in their otherwise injurious tracks.